-The biggest problem when it comes to IT support is that it's an unregulated industry.
-There's no governing body that people have to pass through to be allowed to call themselves an IT support company.
-No industry standard that has to be met.
-No guidelines on how the business must operate.
+The biggest problem with IT support is that it's an unregulated industry.
+There's no governing body that people have to pass through to be allowed to call themselves an IT support company, no industry standard that has to be met, no guidelines on how the business must operate.